Updated for 2022

-For the price, the 9100MC is a good unit.
-With 15 power levels and 15 temperature settings, it has more than almost every other PIC under $100.
-If you want an inexpensive PIC, the 9100MC is one of the best options available.
-(See TRK's review of Duxtop Induction Cooktops for more info.)
+For the price, the 9600LS is a great PIC.
+With 20 power levels and 20 temperature settings, it has more than almost every other PIC under $100.
+If you want an inexpensive PIC, the 9600LS is one of the best options available.
+(See our review of Duxtop Induction Cooktops for more info.)

-In fact, no other PIC on the market, and not even many full-sized induction cooktops, can boast 100 power levels, or a low heat of 80F.
-Add to that the excellent build quality, large coil, and manual--manual!--control knob, and you can see what makes the Mirage Pro such an excellent PIC.
+In fact, no other PIC on the market, and not even many full-sized induction cooktops, can boast 100 power levels, or a low heat level of 80F.
+Add to that the excellent build quality, large coil, and manual control dial, and you can start to see what makes the Mirage Pro such an excellent PIC.

 This 30 second video from Vollrath quickly explains the induction concept:

 What Is Heat Pulsing and How Does It Work?

 Induction burners control heat by pulsing, or turning the heat on and off, on and off, on and off at different rates until the set point is reached.
 (Actually, they're not turning heat on and off, they're turning a magnet on and off, with the end result being heat.)